-- The mental and behavioral health services component of the health security plan shall provide for case management and noninstitutional services where appropriate. - The health security plan shall not impose C. treatment limitations or financial requirements on the provision of mental and behavioral health benefits if identical limitations or requirements are not imposed on coverage of benefits for other conditions. - Nothing in this section limits mental and behavioral health services paid through private insurance or state or federal programs subject to the provisions of Sections 40 and 41 of the Health Security Act.
+- The mental and behavioral health services В. component of the health security plan shall provide for case management and noninstitutional services where appropriate. - The health security plan shall not impose treatment limitations or financial requirements on the provision of mental and behavioral health benefits if identical limitations or requirements are not imposed on coverage of benefits for other conditions. - Nothing in this section limits mental and behavioral health services paid through private insurance or state or federal programs subject to the provisions of Section 40 of the Health Security Act.

-Section 20.
+SECTION 20.
 MEDICAID COVERAGE--AGREEMENTS.--The commission may enter into appropriate agreements with the human services department or other state agency for the purpose of furthering the goals of the Health Security Act. agreements may provide for certain services provided pursuant to the medicaid program under Title 19 and Title 21 of the federal Social Security Act to be administered by the commission to implement the health security plan.

+SECTION 21.
+HEALTH SECURITY PLAN COVERAGE -- CONDITIONS OF .182910.3

+ELIGIBILITY FOR BENEFICIARIES--EXCLUSIONS.--
-- Section 21.
-HEALTH SECURITY PLAN COVERAGE -- CONDITIONS OF ELIGIBILITY FOR BENEFICIARIES -- EXCLUSIONS. -- - An individual is eligible as a beneficiary of .174732.1 the health security plan if the individual has been physically present in New Mexico for one year prior to the date of application for enrollment in the health security plan and if the individual has a current intention to remain in New Mexico and not to reside elsewhere.
-A dependent of an eligible individual is included as a beneficiary.

-- B. Individuals covered under the following governmental programs shall not be brought into coverage: - (1) federal retiree health plan beneficiaries; - (2) active duty and retired military personnel; and - (3) individuals covered by the federal active and retired military health programs. - C. Federal Indian health service or tribally operated health care program beneficiaries shall not be brought into coverage except through agreements with: - (1) Indian nations, tribes or pueblos; - (2) consortia of tribes or pueblos; or - (3) a federal Indian health service agency subject to the approval of the tribes or pueblos located in that agency. - D. If an individual is ineligible due to the residence requirement, the individual may become eligible by paying the premium required by the health security plan for coverage for the period of time up to the date the individual .174732.1 fulfills that requirement if the individual is an employee who physically resides and intends to reside in the state because of employment offered to the individual in New Mexico while the individual was residing elsewhere as demonstrated by furnishing that evidence of those facts required by rule adopted by the commission.
+- A. An individual is eligible as a beneficiary of the health security plan if the individual has been physically present in New Mexico for one year prior to the date of application for enrollment in the health security plan and if the individual has a current intention to remain in New Mexico and not to reside elsewhere.
+A dependent of an eligible individual is included as a beneficiary. - B. Individuals covered under the following governmental programs shall not be brought into coverage: - (1) federal retiree health plan beneficiaries; - (2) active duty and retired military personnel; and - (3) individuals covered by the federal active and retired military health programs. - C. Federal Indian health service or tribally operated health care program beneficiaries shall not be brought into coverage except through agreements with: - (1) Indian nations, tribes or pueblos; - (2) consortia of tribes or pueblos; or - (3) a federal Indian health service agency subject to the approval of the tribes or pueblos located in that agency. - D. If an individual is ineligible due to the residence requirement, the individual may become eligible by .182910.3 paying the premium required by the health security plan for coverage for the period of time up to the date the individual fulfills that requirement if the individual is an employee who physically resides and intends to reside in the state because of employment offered to the individual in New Mexico while the individual was residing elsewhere as demonstrated by furnishing that evidence of those facts required by rule adopted by the commission.

-- E. An employer, group or other plan that provides health care benefits for its employees after retirement, including coverage for payment of health care supplementary coverage if the retiree is eligible for medicare, may agree to participate in the health security plan; provided, however, that there is no loss of benefits under the retiree health benefit coverage.
-An employer that participates in the health security plan shall contribute to the health security plan for the benefit of the retiree and the agreement shall ensure that the health benefit coverage for the retiree shall be restored in the event of the retiree's ineligibility for health security plan coverage. - F. The commission shall prescribe by rule conditions under which other persons in the state may be eligible for coverage pursuant to the health security plan. - Section 22.
-HEALTH SECURITY PLAN COVERAGE OF NONRESIDENT STUDENTS.-- - A. Except as provided in Subsection B of this section, an educational institution shall purchase coverage .174732.1 under the health security plan for its nonresident students through fees assessed to those students.
-The governing body of an educational institution shall set the fees at the amount determined by the commission.
+E. An employer, group or other plan that provides health care benefits for its employees after retirement, including coverage for payment of health care supplementary coverage if the retiree is eligible for medicare, may agree to participate in the health security plan; provided, however, that there is no loss of benefits under the retiree health benefit coverage.
+An employer, group or other plan that participates in the health security plan shall contribute to the health security plan for the benefit of the retiree, and the agreement shall ensure that the health benefit coverage for the retiree shall be restored in the event of the retiree's ineligibility for health security plan coverage.

+F. The commission shall prescribe by rule conditions under which other persons in the state may be eligible for coverage pursuant to the health security plan.

+SECTION 22.
+HEALTH SECURITY PLAN COVERAGE OF NONRESIDENT STUDENTS.--